Splendid stalls prove popular at Long Clawson Food and Gift Fayre

 Confirmed marketeers this year included; The Melton Cheeseboard, Belvoir Brewery, Botterill Free Range Birds, Phoenix Crafts, Collars by Tilly, With...Chocolate, Dobson’s Delhi, Brunts Nursery, Utterly Pottery, Riverford Organics, Bowering Butchers, Lizzie’s Barkery, Lings Lane Larder, All About Deserts, Phoenix Gifts and Cards, On The Sands Deli, The Fairtrading Post, Utterly Pottery and Hambleton Bakery.

-Tim Birley, Long Clawson’s very own gold medalist at the Special Olympics National Summer Games was guest of honour and opened the fayre.
+Tim Birley, Long Clawson’s very own gold medallist at the Special Olympics National Summer Games was guest of honour and opened the fayre.

 He showed off his prize which he proudly won with the East Midlands equestrian team in the ‘Working Trial’ competition in September.